A collage featuring some of the best '80s horror movies (clockwise from top left): 'The Thing,' 'Poltergeist,' 'The Shining,' and 'The Beyond'

 (Warner Bros.)

-By the dawn of the decade, bestselling author Stephen King had two novels brought to the big screen: first, high-school-freakout Carrie, then ghostly-hotel tale The Shining.
-Director Stanley Kubrick would helm the feature adaptation in an effort to craft something more commercially friendly than his last effort, the 3-hour period piece saga of Barry Lyndon.
+By the dawn of the decade, bestselling author Stephen King had two novels on the big screen: first, high-school-freakout Carrie, then ghostly-hotel tale The Shining.
+Director Stanley Kubrick would helm the feature adaptation in an effort to craft something more commercially friendly than his last production, the 3-hour-long period piece, Barry Lyndon.
 The Shining is ostensibly a ghost story, centered on the doomed Torrance family who stay at the sinister Overlook Hotel.
 But beneath the bloody elevators, the men who aren’t there, and ghoul-women in bathtubs lies the utter self-destruction of a family unit—this is where the horror comes from, more than the eerie music or gory close-ups.

 The Beyond (1981)